JasperNelson/HeadlessCapturePortal/README.md

 4. [x] Define a module that verifies that a captive portal actually exists on the network and that it meets the specifications defined in the `Login` files.
 5. [x] ~~Define an extensible configuration file format~~
 6. [x] Finish "Quick" frontend (all the commands that cause an immediate action)
-7. [ ] Setup the Auto login to automatically login to a captive portal from a matching given url
+7. [x] Setup the Auto login to automatically login to a captive portal from a matching given url
-8. [ ] Setup Unit Tests
+8. [x] Setup Unit Tests
 9. [x] Develop Modular and Actionable Network Portion of Backend using requests that will take commands from the frontend.
 HOWEVER ensure that we are creating a good api that can be expanded on by additional installable packages/modules. (i.e [Selenium] or [Custom backends])
 10. [x] Develop Debug Backend
 11. [x] Setup the yes command to bypass questions
 12. [x] Setup verbose command to automatically enable verbose logging
 13. [x] Setup Layout command to automatically return the layout of a URL.
-14. [-] Setup Default command to login using a single given login toml file
+14. [x] Setup Default command to login using a single given login toml file
-15. [-] Setup The Auto command to login using a directory of files contained in the config or manually specified
+15. [x] Setup The Auto command to login using a directory of files contained in the config or manually specified
 16. [x] Setup the URL command to return the captive portal
 1. [x] Develop the Playwright Backend
 ##### FOR 2.0